 Obstetrics & Gynecology Residency

-The Department of Obstetrics and Gynecology offers an ACGME fully accredited four-year residency program for five residents per year as of 2020-21 match.
+The Department of Obstetrics and Gynecology offers an ACGME fully accredited four-year residency program for five residents per year.
 Our 35+ member faculty participates in resident education and training in supervisory and didactic roles.
 All physician faculty are board certified by ABOG.
 The residency program has full accreditation from the American Council of Graduate Medical Education and the Residency Review Committee.
 Upon completion of the training program, the physician qualifies to practice as a specialist in obstetrics and gynecology and is eligible to take the examination given by the American Board of Obstetrics and Gynecology.

-The department has sub-specialists in Obstetrics and Gynecology Hospitalists, Maternal-Fetal Medicine, Gynecologic Oncology, Female Pelvic Medicine & Reconstructive Surgery, Reproductive Endocrinology, Minimally Invasive Gynecology Surgery, Benign Breast, Genetics, and Pelvic Pain Clinic.
+The department has sub-specialists in Obstetrics and Gynecology Hospitalists, Maternal-Fetal Medicine, Gynecologic Oncology, Female Pelvic Medicine & Reconstructive Surgery, Reproductive Endocrinology, Minimally Invasive Gynecology Surgery, Benign Breast, Genetics, Pelvic Pain Clinic, and Family Planning and Ryan Program.

 Both clinical and laboratory research opportunities are available to the residents.
 Continuity clinics begin in the first year and continue throughout the entire four years of the residency program